raphael-group/wext/examples/pancan/README.md

     make K=3 NP=100

+Both these examples -- using `K=2` or `K=3` -- take less than a minute when running on a single core on a modern machine.

-The easiest way to interpret the results is to compare the "between" set `(G3, G4)` P-value in the two output files in `output/`.
-The P-value for `(G3, G4)` should be lower in the "across" output file.
+The easiest way to interpret the results is to compare the set P-value `(G3, G4)` with between exclusivity in the two output files in `output/`.
+The P-value for `(G3, G4)` should be smaller (more significant) in the "between" output file.